BusyBird15/BusyBird15.github.io/assets/countymaps/README.md

 Counties as a GeoJSON.
-From johan's world.geo.json repo.
+Found from the NWS, converted to GeoJSON with Mapshaper.
+Documentation: https://www.weather.gov/gis/Counties